littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v5.0.3 (05/??/22) - Localization Updates
+-Providing new (missing) localizations for subjects.

 v5.0.2 (05/15/22) - Yet More Post-Release Fixes
 -Explorer Colonies spawned by Colonial Fiefs empires get a resource boost based on the game year to make them viable (got reports that they collapsed due to not having any unity).
 -Fixed lookups to work around possible bug causing %ADJECTIVE% adjectives for empires.
 (Thanks MaskofKeter!)